libreswan/libreswan/README.md

 ## KLIPS IPsec stack
 The KLIPS IPsec stack has been removed.
 Please use the XFRM stack.
-If you wish to have network interfaces like KLIPS had, please use the XFRMi interfaces via the ipsec-interface= keyword, or use the less capable VTI interface support.
+If you wish to have network interfaces like KLIPS had, please use the XFRMi interfaces via the ipsec-interface= keyword.